isomerpages/moe-angsanapri/_teaching-and-learning/InfoComm Technology.md

 Apart from experiencing how technology is used to complement the learning in different subjects, school-wide routines and expectations for the use of technology is also put in place to equip our students with the necessary skills during e-learning.
 More details can be found in pages 44 to 45 of the Pupil’s Companion.

 ![](/images/ICT.png)

+### Cyber Wellness Programme

+To equip our students with life-long social-emotional competencies and sound values to be safe, respectful and responsible users of technology, cyber wellness values are taught through a variety of learning activities using a thematic approach (see table below).